scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 process for such a document can be significantly different from the unreproducible case because of the tight integration that is possible.
-For example, it is possible to create dynamic reports with Sweave and knitr that automatically accomodate whatever data is provided.
+For example, it is possible to create dynamic reports with Sweave and knitr that automatically accommodate whatever data is provided.

 These two definitions of a reproducible document need not be mutually exclusive.
 They might be thought of as two ends of a continuum, with a